-Our principal warehousing and manufacturing facilities are housed in a building consisting of approximately 270,000 square feet and located on approximately 10 acres in Spanish Fork, Utah.
-We own these facilities which provide product manufacturing support for our business.
+We own our principal warehousing and manufacturing facilities housed in a building consisting of approximately 270,000 square feet and located on approximately 10 acres in Spanish Fork, Utah.

 We lease properties used primarily as distribution warehouses located in Georgia, Ohio, Texas and Utah, as well as offices and/or distribution warehouses in many of the countries in which we conduct business.
-During 2018, 2017 and 2016, we incurred lease expense of approximately \$8.5 million, \$7.4 million, and \$6.6 million, respectively.
+See Note 19 - Leases for additional disclosure of leased properties.